duydd25031999/TC_note/Software Development/Developing_Questions.md

 ### leadership-philosophy-1

-**Q:** How has your leadership philosophy evolved over time, and how do you integrate your core values into daily practice?
+**Q:** {Interrogate} How has your leadership philosophy evolved over time, and how do you integrate your core values into daily practice?

 - Vietnamese outline:
   - Question: